hazelcast/hazelcast-jet-reference-manual/docs/900_Sources_And_Sinks/100_Out_Of_The_Box_Sources_And_Sinks/100_IMap_and_ICache_Readers.md

-IMap and ICache Readers distributes the partitions to processors according to ownership of the partitions.
+IMap and ICache Readers distribute the partitions to processors according to ownership of the partitions.
 Thus each processor will access data locally.
 Processors will iterate over entries and emit them as `Map.Entry`.